 The purpose of the document is to diminish project delivery risks by listing expected qualities of proposed solution system(s).

 Synopsis

-This document lists the expected qualities of systems and services irrespective of whether they are purchasable products or custom development, or rentable services, or hosted and operated by suppliers or this organisation’s resources.
+This document lists the expected qualities of systems and services irrespective of whether they are purchasable products, custom development,rentable services, or hosted and operated by suppliers or this organisation’s resources.

 Contents